 In a long-term safety trial, the safety profile was similar to that seen in the short-term controlled trial.

 Aliskiren has been evaluated for safety in 6460 patients, including 1740 treated for longer than 6 months, and 1250 for longer than 1 year.
 In placebo-controlled clinical trials, discontinuation of therapy because of a clinical adverse event, including uncontrolled hypertension, occurred in 2.2% of patients treated with aliskiren, versus 3.5% of patients given placebo.
+These data do not include information from the ALTITUDE study which evaluated the use of aliskiren in combination with ARBs or ACEIs [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS, and Clinical Studies].

 Two cases of angioedema with respiratory symptoms were reported with aliskiren use in the clinical studies.
 Two other cases of periorbital edema without respiratory symptoms were reported as possible angioedema and resulted in discontinuation.
 The rate of these angioedema cases in the completed studies was 0.06%.